conduktor/conduktor-docs/docs/guides/conduktor-in-production/monitor/index.md

 ## Gateway health and monitoring

-To check the health of your Gateway, you can check the endpoint `/health` on the Gateway API (port `8888` by default).
+To check the health of your Gateway, you can use the endpoint `/health` on the Gateway API (by default, on port `8888`):

 ```sh title='cURL Example'
 curl -s  http://localhost:8888/health | jq .